 Drupal Event listing preview text (150 characters max): Ducks in the Bay brings UO leaders and coaches together to explore academic achievements and the culture of Oregon football.

-Novi: Event subhead (75 characters): UO leaders and coaches on academics and Oregon football
+Novi: Event subhead (75 characters): UO leaders and coaches talk academics and Oregon football!

 Body Copy:

-The University of Oregon Alumni Association is heading back to San Francisco for the upcoming Ducks in the Bay event.
-Join us for an engaging afternoon at the iconic Olympic Club featuring a series of interviews with esteemed members of the UO Community.
+The University of Oregon Alumni Association is heading back to San Francisco as a sponsor of the university’s Ducks in the Bay event.
+Join us for an engaging afternoon at the iconic Olympic Club featuring a series of interviews with esteemed members of the UO community.

 This year’s program includes:

-President Karl Scholz shares an overview of the UO’s academic achievements over the past year
+President Karl Scholz, sharing an overview of the UO’s academic achievements over the past year

-Beth Plale and Ram Durairajan discuss the creation of the new UO School of Computer and Data Science and its impact
+Beth Plale and Ram Durairajan discussing the impact of the UO’s new School of Computer and Data Science

-Coach Dan Lanning and Rob Mullens reflect on cultivating team culture and excellence in evolving landscape of college football.
+Coach Dan Lanning and Athletic Director Rob Mullens reflecting on cultivating team culture and excellence in the evolving landscape of college football

-Secure your place at this exclusive event and be a part of the conversations that define UO’s culture, innovation, and community.
+Secure your place at this exclusive event, and be a part of the conversations that define UO’s culture, innovation, and community.

 REGISTRATION